suyogyj/capstone-legal-docs-analysis/README.md

 The full report can be found in [Capstone_Report.pdf](https://github.com/suyogyj/capstone-legal-docs-analysis/blob/main/Capstone_Report.pdf).

-**Note:** I am currently working on expanding the dataset from ~200 cases to ~<u>2500</u> (the documents can be found [here](https://drive.google.com/drive/folders/1OvoYxTg6QT9cXBDkYe6SmyxzlanrB6cy?usp=sharing)) for further analysis.
+**Note:** I am currently working on expanding the dataset from ~200 cases to ~<u>2500</u> (documents are located in the [```Docs```](https://github.com/suyogyj/capstone-legal-docs-analysis/tree/main/Docs) directory) for further analysis.
 This project will be continued until at least May 2025 as my capstone *thesis*.
 We are also working towards submitting the results on this expanded dataset at major conferences.

 ## How to use this code